Frequently Asked Questions

 What's your timeline?

-In Fall 2027, we will launch our four-year undergraduate program at our first campus in Vermont.
+In Fall 2027, we will open our first full-scale, four-year undergraduate program at our first campus in Vermont.
 After a period of program refinement, we will begin to scale to additional campuses nationwide.

 This all sounds great.
 How can I support you?